Providing Physicians and Patients with Individualized Cancer Tumor Analysis

 This is where genomics research—the study of complex sets of genes and how they work in our bodies' cells to influence tumor biology and behavior (among other functions)—comes in.
 At Genomic Health, genomic testing services have been developed for breast and colon cancer, and new tests are being developed to provide clinically validated, individualized tumor profiles in order to improve the quality of treatment decisions for patients with cancer, ultimately with the goal of impacting cancer patient outcomes.

-Learn more about Genomic Health's products in development:
+Learn more about Genomic Health’s product development activities.

 Contact Genomic Health for more information about genomic research.